ryanspletzer/ryanspletzer.github.io/_posts/2023-04-19-getting-burned.md

 exit is usually similarly low.
 But the experience of a hardware product being discontinued, especially one you paid money for, tends to stick with you more.

-While I feel XR will have very viable real-world applications in the future (beyond gaming), the broader point and lesson that I carry with me from being an early adopter of it and other emergent technologies is this: retain a healthy skepticism.
+While I feel XR has very viable real-world applications (beyond gaming), the broader point and lesson that I carry with me from being an early adopter of it and other emergent technologies is this: retain a healthy skepticism.

 Recent rises and falls of cryptocurrencies and exchanges, web3, NFTs, the metaverse hype and [more](https://en.wikipedia.org/wiki/FTX), coupled with a current economic slowdown, are teaching us all a new round